Ensono/stacks-azure-data/docs/workloads/azure/data/getting_started/shared_resources_deployment_azure.md

 ---

 This section provides an overview of deploying the shared resources for Stacks Data Platform.
-This aligns to the workflow shown in the [deployment architecture](../architecture/architecture_data_azure.md#data-engineering-workloads) section.

 The shared resources include Azure Data Factory resources which are shared across pipelines.
 These are as follows:

 * Linked services